docarray/docarray/docs/tutorials/add_doc_index.md

 3. Implement abstract methods for indexing, searching, and deleting
 4. Implement a Query Builder for your Document Index

+In general, the steps above can be followed in roughly that order.

+However, a Document Index implementation is usually very interconnected, so you will probably have to jump between these steps a bit, both in your implementation and in the guide below.

 For an end-to-end example of this process, you can check out the [existing HNSWLib Document Index implementation](https://github.com/docarray/docarray/pull/1124).

+**Caution**: The HNSWLib Document Index implementation can be used as a reference, but it is special in some key ways.
+For example, HNSWLib can only index vectors, so it uses SQLite to store the rest of the Documents alongside it.
+This is _not_ how you should store Documents in your implementation!
+You can find guidance on how you _should_ do it below.

 ## Create a new Document Index class